 - answer any questions or concerns you have

-- ask for a plan review if something in your life changes.
+- ask for a change to your plan if something in your life changes.

 An Early Childhood Partner can also help families understand the principles of Best Practice in Early Childhood Intervention .